sprucelabsai/developer.spruce.ai/README.md

 # Augmentation

 Good augmentation is much harder to achieve than good automation.
-See, there are still lots of things humans can do better than machines.
-For instance, Becca can levarge humans' amazing ability to have engaging conversations with her guests, something a robot cannot do, to make her boutique a place people love to visit.
-What a robot can do, though, is enchance (augment) Becca's memory by sending a note to her about the person she is talking with... right when she needs it.
-Now that's teamwork! 🤓
+See, there are still lots of things [humans can do better than machines](https://vimeo.com/290341746).

 # Un-Amazon'able